mseminatore/TeslaJS/README.md

 # TeslaJS
 An unofficial Tesla API for NodeJS.

 It is important to acknowledge that there are already several very good Javascript libraries available for the Tesla.
+So why create another one?
 I created this library for two main reasons:

 1. The anticipated need for a few small but important features that existing libraries did not provide
 2. I was looking for a personal opportunity to learn more about the Tesla REST API, Node.js and Github